gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 For PRs that add a site or a starter to the showcase, we ought to check:

-- We check if the site or starter is indeed a Gatsby site or starter respectively
+- Check if the site or starter is built with Gatsby
 - Links — check if the links are working and accessible
-- Tags — ensure the tags are not arbitrary
+- Tags — ensure the tags match existing tags
-- Featured Status — for the site showcase, we like to default to _not_ featuring a site and typically someone from the Gatsby team features it later if they like!
+- Featured Status — new sites should not be marked as featured.
+Featured sites are occasionally updated by a member of the Gatsby team

 #### Blog posts

-For PRs that add a blog posts, we ought to check:
+For PRs that add a blog post, we ought to check:

 - Correctness — whether the added documentation is technically correct
-- Style — whether the written language follows our [style guide](https://www.gatsbyjs.org/contributing/gatsby-style-guide/)
+- Style — whether the written language follows our [style guide](/contributing/gatsby-style-guide/)
 - Blog posts are similar to documentation in that they're long form writing, but also want to ensure that blog posts on [gatsbyjs.org](https://www.gatsbyjs.org) aren't purely promotional, spammy or inappropriate.

 ## Automated Checks

 Our repository on [GitHub](https://github.com/gatsbyjs/gatsby) has several automated CI checks that are run automatically for all PRs.
 These include tests, linting and even preview builds [gatsbyjs.org](https://www.gatsbyjs.org).

 We want all of these checks to pass.
-While it's okay to review a work in progress PR with some failed checks, a PR is only ready to ship when everything is green.
+While it's okay to review a work in progress PR with some failed checks, a PR is only ready to ship when all the tests have passed.

-Let's go over some common failure cases in our cases and how to approach fixing them:
+Let's go over some common failure cases and how to fix them:

 ### Linting

-We lint all code and documentation pretty aggressively (consistency is good) and while that is great, you might find some PRs failing the linting check.
+We lint all code and documentation for consistency.
+You might find that your PR fails on the linting check.

-An easy fix for this is to run:
+If this is your PR and you have the code checked out on your machine, you can run:

 > 💡 npm run format

-This will format all code and documentation and should get rid of those pesky linting issues!
+This will automatically re-format your changes to match the linting requirements.
+Don't forget to git commit and push your new changes.

 ## Other Checks